 Hartford Seminary also strengthens religious communities through its programs of research and education.
 By studying and sharing information, it enables local faith communities to remain strong.

 The Hartford Seminary library is widely known for its depth and breadth of content.
-The library, whose reading room and stacks occupy the lower floors of the Seminary’s main building, contains more than 92,000 volumes and 300 periodicals, and also offers online access to international databases with several million more titles.
+The library contains more than 92,000 volumes and 300 periodicals, and also offers online access to international databases with several million more titles.